AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >
 > While adding a YouTube video link, you need to replace the string `watch?v=` with `embed` in the URL.
 For example, to add a YouTube video link: `https://www.youtube.com/**watch?v**=WlIKQOrmZcs`, you need to add it as: `https://www.youtube.com/**embed/**WlIKQOrmZcs`.
 This change ensures that the video gets embedded in the AEM Site and PDF output.

 You can also add the Audio or Video File from the Insert Multimedia dialog.
 Select the Audio/Video File option and then, select the browse icon to launch the repository view.
-Select the audio or video file from the repository and click **Select** to add the link of the file in the Audio/Video File field.
+Select the audio or video file from the repository and select **Select** to add the link of the file in the Audio/Video File field.
 In case you choose a video file, then a preview of the file is also shown in the Preview area.
 You can play the video file to see its preview.

 ![](images/insert-multimedia.png){width="650" align="left"}